alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-number-of-prophets-messengers.md

 ---
+date: 2020/08/26
+group1: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Number of prophets and messengers
 source: Fatawa Al-Lajnah Ad-Daimah no. 5611, Question 10
-hijri: Muharram 7, 1442
-date: 2020/08/26
-category: [prophets,fatwas]
-note: true
-group1: true
-locale: en
-lang: en
 summary: No one knows their number except Allah.
 Those who are known are those who are mentioned in the Qur'an or authentically reported in the Sunnah.
+title: Number of prophets and messengers
 ---

 ### Question: